nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <h3> 5️⃣ Set Domain Controller's NIC Private IP address to static </h3>

-When configuring a Domain Controller (DC), it’s essential that its IP address remains constant so that all domain-joined devices can reliably find it for authentication, DNS, and other directory services.
+When configuring a DC, it’s essential that its IP address remains constant so that all domain-joined devices can reliably find it for authentication, DNS, and other directory services.

 This is critical because if the DC’s IP changes, clients relying on it for DNS and domain services would fail to locate it.

-Virtual Machine -> dc-1 -> Network Settings -> Network Interface/IP Configuration
+Virtual Machine -> DC VM -> Network Settings -> Network Interface/IP Configuration

+Change Private IP address settings from Dynamic to Static.

+Click Save.

 <img width="622" alt="dc-1static" src="https://github.com/user-attachments/assets/f5c7c345-c953-45e0-9470-95ac16c70518" />